SorourMo/38-Cloud-A-Cloud-Segmentation-Dataset/README.md

 2. Natural color images are false color images used for further visualization purposes.
 They have not used in the training and test phase of \[1] and \[2]\.
 3. Some of the patches do not have useful information (0 pixel values) in them.
 That is because of the black margins around the Landsat 8 images.

+## Evaluation over 38-Cloud Dataset:
+We have prepared a simple Matlab code to help researchers evaluate their results obtained by his dataset.
+You can find in in the "evaluation" directory.
+Please note that for the sake of consistency we have not provided users with ground truths of each 384*384 test patch, but with the ground truth of the entire Landsat 8 scenes.
+In order to generate a complete cloud mask from small patch masks and compare it with ground truths, please follow these instructions:

+1- Preparing a directory for the predicted patch masks same as below:

+├──preds_folder_root

+│------------├──preds_folder

+2- In "preds_folder" there should be all of the obtained patch masks from the test patches.
+Therefore, "pred_folder" consists of 9201 patches of 384*384.
+These should be pixel-level probabilities (for example the direct output of the sigmoid (or softmax) activation function in the last layer of a CNN model).
+The provided code will binarize the probabilities to generate binary masks.

+3- The outputs of the mfile are an Excel file and a txt file.
+The reported numbers in Table 1 of \[1] is the txt file.

+4- Please note that the evaluation metrics will be calculated for each "complete scene" and then averaged over 20 of the scenes in 38-Cloud test set.

+5- Name of the patches play an important role to find the exact correct location of patches in a complete scene mask.
+Please avoid renaming test and predicted patches.

 If you found this dataset useful for your research please cite these two papers:

 ```